is0sceles/Ruby/README.md

 # Ruby and Rails

-This is a collection of my Ruby folder with practice and toy projects.
+Collection of toy problems, koans and other programs;

 ### Contents: